music dictionary : As - As

 Aspic(French m.) asp (snake)

-(English) a savory jelly made of clarified meat, fish, or vegetable stock and gelatin
+(English) a savoury jelly made of clarified meat, fish, or vegetable stock and gelatin (in cooking, used mainly for buffet work)

 Aspidistraa very hardy member of the lily family which became a symbol of late Victorian and Edwardian lower middle-class philistinism and dull respectability